 Best Coffee Styles For Your Office

 Differing strengths and brewing methods will impact our coffee accordingly.
 For many people, getting the most caffeine possible is the goal.
-For others, the right flavor is that which is sought, and for many, a perfect marriage between these extremes is achieved.
+Others seek the right flavor, and many find a perfect marriage between these extremes.

 Every employee has their own preferences.
 To get your office coffee, you want to know the options available (and even experiment a bit).
 Hundreds, if not thousands, of types of coffee, are available for drinkers to try.
 We’ve picked up the top 14 different types of coffee drinks you can easily make available in your workplace!